kdmukai/bitcoin_gift_guide/README.md

 # Bitcoin Gift Guide
-My guide to gifting bitcoin to noobs while also teaching them just enough about security
+My guide to gifting bitcoin to noobs while also teaching them just enough about security.

+Fork this repo and customize it for your own bitcoin gift giving!

 ## Personalize your intro message